INSURANCE APP: FEATURES AND DEVELOPMENT COST

 An insurance agent’s app will cost around $40,000 as it generally has fewer features.
 If you wish to build a web-based app for agents and an admin, it’s simpler and cheaper – about $15,000.
 If you tell us about the specifics of your business and client audience, we’ll be able to give precise estimates on the costs of insurance app development.

 Mobile applications are the future of the insurance industry.
+They allow you to effectively communicate with the client base, collect and analyze data, and manage all work processes.
 In addition to a client’s app, you’ll need one for insurance agents or a web-based admin panel for you and all your employees.
 Insurance apps can speed up your work processes and make them more efficient.
 Here at Exceed Team, we provide solutions of any complexity to fulfill your business needs and address challenges.
 Tell us about your insurance business, and we’ll build a smoothly-working and cost-effective solution for you.